its-ericjones/transcript-generator/README.md

 ## Background

 I tend to save a lot of videos so that I can refer back to them at a later time when I'm reflecting on parts of my life.
-However, I'm realizing as I get older that reading content that I'm trying to absorb is more effective that passively watching or listening to it.
+However, I'm realizing as I get older that reading content that I'm trying to absorb is more effective than passively watching or listening to it.
 Lately I've been trying a new technique of downloading the audio of videos, transcribing them, and then reading those transcriptions.
 So far this method seems to make everything "stick" more in my brain.

 ## My Current Process for Downloading and Transcribing